GHOST: Hallucination-Inducing Image Generation for Multimodal LLMs: Ablation Studies

 \subsection{Mitigation}

-As a small toy setup, we fine-tune Qwen2.5-VL using GHOST images.
+As a small toy setup, we fine-tune Qwen2.5-VL with LoRA~\citep{hu2022lora} using GHOST images.
 Following DASH~\citep{augustin2025dash}, we include both positive and negative samples to avoid forgetting of object concepts.
 However, unlike DASH, which uses real COCO images as positives, we generate both positives and negatives synthetically using Diffusion unCLIP to ensure consistency in visual style.
 This prevents the model from simply learning to reject all synthetic content.

-Table~\ref{tab:finetune_results} shows that fine-tuning improves robustness to hallucination-inducing images generated by other models (LLaVA and GLM), despite never seeing them during training.
-We also observe improvements on the POPE~\citep{pope} benchmark, while DASH reports no gains on POPE.
-Finally, performance on general tasks such as VQAv2 and COCO captioning remains nearly unchanged, suggesting that fine-tuning likely preserves general capabilities.
+Table \ref{tab:finetune_results} shows that fine-tuning Qwen2.5-VL on GHOST images improves robustness to hallucination.
+We observe consistent gains on POPE~\citep{pope} as well as on the CHAIR benchmark, following the evaluation setup from \citet{pope}.
+Also, performance on general vision-language tasks (VQAv2 and COCO Captioning) remains nearly unchanged, suggesting that GHOST-based fine-tuning preserves general capabilities.
+Additional fine-tuning details can be found in Appendix~\ref{appendix:finetune}.